Trojanhammer/OSProject/README.md

 mysql> USE mydatabase;
 Database changed
-mysql> USE mydatabase; -- Replace "mydatabase" with the name of your database Database changed mysql> mysql> CREATE TABLE mytable (
+mysql> CREATE TABLE mytable (
     ->   id INT AUTO_INCREMENT PRIMARY KEY,
     ->   name VARCHAR(255) NOT NULL,